Format a choropleth SVG

 If you want to follow a step by step tutorial to create your own SVG maps and connect them to your Splunk data, see the blog, "Painting with Data: Choropleth SVG" at https://www.splunk.com/en_us/blog/tips-and-tricks/painting-with-data-choropleth-svg.html

-- In order to format your choropleth SVG, your image structure must have a
+- If you're uploading an SVG locally, in order to format your choropleth SVG, your image structure must have a

 pathwith a defined